 This site's mission is to provide a forum for evaluating federal circuit, district court and magistrate judges.
 It is maintained by North Law Publishers, Inc., a New York based legal publisher created by and for attorneys.

 This archive provides free access to millions of federal court documents from the PACER (Public Access to Court Electronic Records) database.
 While not all PACER documents are included in RECAP, the documents that have been uploaded to this archive are searchable.
 Anyone can contribute to the archive by installing the free RECAP internet browser extension.

-The Justia Federal District Court Filings & Dockets site republishes public litigation records retrieved from the US Federal District Courts.
+The Justia Federal District Court Filings & Dockets site republishes public litigation records retrieved from the US Federal District Courts (with links to PACER).
 Search by party name, judge, jurisdiction, type of lawsuit, and date.

 The Supreme Court Historical Society, a private non-profit organization, is dedicated to the collection and preservation of the history of the U.S. Supreme Court.
-On this site, one will find links to the history of the Court, how the Court works, and some digitized Society publications.
+On this site, one will find information about the history of the Court and how the Court works as well as some digitized Society publications.